Skip to main content

 (The information in this section is in no way intended to be a substitute for professional legal advice.)

-Civil law is concerned with harm against individuals, including breaches of contracts and torts.
-A civil action is considered a wrong between individuals, such as defamation of character.
+Civil law is concerned with harm against individuals, including breaches of contract and torts.
+A civil action is considered a wrong between individuals.
 Its purpose is to make right the wrongs and injuries suffered by individuals, usually by assigning monetary compensation.
+It is important to be aware that an action can potentially be both criminal and civil in nature (St. Francis School of Law, 2021).

 A tort is a wrong against an individual.
 Torts may be classified as either intentional or unintentional.